 4 | Use A Paint Sprayer Without Getting Paint Everywhere

-My favorite way to paint furniture is to use a paint sprayer.
+My favorite way to paint furniture is to with a paint sprayer.

-To be honest, this hasn’t always been true.
-But I finally found a paint sprayer that works!
+To be honest, paint sprayers haven’t always been my favorite tool.
+But I finally found a spray gun that works!
 (And I have tried a lot of them.)

 The Homeright Finish Max electric paint sprayer* is my new best friend!
-It’s easy to use, sprays evenly and is easy to clean up.
+It’s an HVLP spray gun that is easy to use, sprays evenly and is easy to clean up.
+No separate air compressor required!

 The only problem with spray painting is that the paint goes everywhere!